 Many students enrolled at URI excel in science, technology, engineering and mathematics (STEM), and seek experiential learning opportunities to apply their classroom knowledge to real-world problems in a range of disciplines.
 Recognizing a need to foster the development of these skills in students from underrepresented cultural backgrounds, the College of the Environment and Life Sciences (CELS) and the College of Engineering (ENG) partnered in 2012 to create the Science and Engineering Fellows Program hosted at the URI Outreach Center.

-The Program Coordinator (who also coordinates the Energy Fellows Program) works with supporting staff in CELS and ENG to recruit students as fellows.
+The Assistant Director for Student Diversity Initiatives works with CELS and ENG staff to recruit both students and faculty mentors for the program.
 Throughout the fellowship term, students gain hands-on experience working with research faculty or staff during the summer months and enroll in a fall semester course to enable them to communicate their projects to the university community.
 During the summer, Fellows also house together to build an interdisciplinary atmosphere and attend several professional development trainings.

 Fellows leave the Science & Engineering Fellows Program prepared to enter the job market with the professional skills and training needed to succeed.
 Students also help to advance the research of their faculty and staff mentors while gaining invaluable experience.

 When does the program start and how often do students work?

 - The program begins in May and lasts for 14 weeks

 - Fellows are paid hourly for up to 30 hours per week during the summer